 Project Canopy

-Project Canopy is the club’s initiative to plant native and flowering trees at all the public schools and green spaces in the City of Coral Gables.
+Project Canopy is the club’s initiative to plant native and flowering trees in public green spaces and schools in the City of Coral Gables.
 This project encourages our youth and residents to be stewards of the earth and good gardeners, tending and watering their young trees.
 Trees and plants that encourage our native wildlife and pollinators to visit are a focus for the Coral Gables Garden Club.

 With your personal tax deductible donation you have the ability to honor or memorialize a friend.
 Thank you for your support!